How can I help you?

 Angular Lazy Loading

-Lazy loading is an essential optimization technique in Angular applications.
-It allows modules and components to load only when they are needed, reducing the initial bundle size and improving application performance.
-This guide provides a comprehensive overview of implementing lazy loading with Syncfusion® Essential JS 2 Angular components, leveraging both module-based and modern standalone approaches.
+Lazy loading is an optimization technique that loads modules and components only when needed, reducing initial bundle size and improving performance.
+This guide covers implementing lazy loading with Syncfusion® Essential JS 2 Angular components using both module-based and standalone approaches.

 Why Lazy Loading?

-- Faster Initial Load: Only loads required features at startup, making applications more responsive.
+- Faster Initial Load: Loads only essential features at startup.

-- Efficient Resource Usage: Minimizes memory and bandwidth consumption by downloading code only on demand.
+- Efficient Resource Usage: Minimizes memory usage by loading code on demand.

 Folder Structure Overview